iamshouvikmitra/youthopia/README.md

 Simply open up index.html in your text editor of choice and start hacking!

-# enthire.co

-Source code for the enthire.co website.
-The website home page should give a decent idea about what Enthire does.

 # Tech Stack

 1. Firebase for Authentication